SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 You can keep your current adverting setup.
 We're compatible with AdSense, DoubleClick and Criteo, to name a few.

 == Changelog ==

+= v2.2.4 =
+* Add support for personnalize the paywall button.
+* Add ability to enforce limits on specific articles only.
+* Cleaned the code to make it easier to understand.
+* Improve compatibility with W3 Total Cache and Wordpress Super Cache.
+* Optimise the code for improve performance when website don't use all fonctionnality of SQweb and Multipass.
+* Add reset button for reset configuration of SQweb.
+* Add autoconfig plugin, now you can autorize SQweb to configure automatically your cache plugin.

 = v2.2.3 =
 * Updated readme with load-balancers/reverse proxies configuration.